nodecraft/h9.js/README.md

 Documentation
 --------------------

 If you need documentation on what the methods or data points are, I would recommend matching the methods here with the [API Docs](https://cp.hostnine.com/api/docs/).
-Each page is seperate into functions depending on their grouping.
+Each page is separate into functions depending on their grouping.

 * [Accounts Functions](https://github.com/nodecraft/h9.js/wiki/Accounts-Functions)
 * [Locations Functions](https://github.com/nodecraft/h9.js/wiki/Locations-Functions)